Find Affordable College Courses

 About 81% of the students majoring in history at the school are women while 19% are male.

-University of Maryland - College Park came in at #8 in this year’s edition of the Most Popular History Master’s Degree Schools in the Middle Atlantic Region ranking.
-UMCP is a fairly large public school located in the suburb of College Park.
+University of Maryland - College Park did quite well in this year’s ranking of the most popular places for history students to get a master’s degree.
+It came in at #8 on the list.
+UMCP is a very large public school located in the suburb of College Park.

 Women make up 50% of the history majors at the school.